grctest/FastAPI-BitNet/README.md

 # FastAPI-BitNet

 This project provides a robust REST API built with FastAPI and Docker to manage and interact with `llama.cpp`-based BitNet model instances.
-It allows developers and researchers to programmatically control `llama-cli` processes for automated testing, benchmarking, and interactive chat sessions.
+It allows developers and researchers to programmatically control `llama-cli` and `llama-server` processes for automated testing, benchmarking, and interactive chat sessions.

-It serves as a backend replacement for the [Electron-BitNet](https://github.com/grctest/Electron-BitNet) project, offering enhanced performance, scalability, and persistent chat sessions.

 ## Key Features